SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 #### The text presenter should not be editable

-For this application, we only want that the text presenter shows the class definition.
+For this application, we only want the text presenter to show the class definition.
 We do not want the user to be able to edit it.

 ```